Domination of the rectangular queen's graph: Introduction

-We may define a relation on the set ${\cal S}(11, 17)$ of minimum dominating sets of \q{11}{17} by saying that two sets are related if either they are isometrically equivalent, or flipping a foursome of the first set yields a set isometrically equivalent to the second set.
-This relation is reflexive and symmetric, and its transitive closure gives a partition ${\cal P}(11, 17)$ of ${\cal S}(11, 17)$, which may also be regarded as a partition of the set of (isometric) equivalence classes, as we will do.
+We may def{\kern0pt}ine a relation on the set ${\cal S}(11, 17)$ of minimum dominating sets of \q{11}{17} by saying that two sets are related if either they are equivalent, or f{\kern0pt}lipping a foursome of the f{\kern0pt}irst set yields a set equivalent to the second set.
+This relation is ref{\kern0pt}lexive and symmetric, and its transitive closure gives a partition ${\cal P}(11, 17)$ of ${\cal S}(11, 17)$, which may also be regarded as a partition of the set of (isometric) equivalence classes, as we will do.